 As the Pandemic figures decrease, the Nashville Chapter of the KSA is moving forward with plans for us all to meet in JUNE of 2022.
-Watch this website (2022 Gathering Page) for exact dates, details and agenda as they are confirmed.
+Watch this website (2022 Gathering Page) for registration details and the complete agenda as they become available.

 How Long is your Cable Tow??
 Wildfires, hurricanes, flooding, viral pandemic, business closures, loss of jobs - 2020 has had a severe impact on all aspects of Freemasonry.
 Those affected include those who depend on our Charities; our friends and families; and, our brother Masons.
 The various devastations have affected businesses, Lodges and homes.
 Charity being the Hallmark of Masonry, now is the time to give assistance.

 The Northern Masonic Jurisdiction is hosting their 3rd annual Giving Tuesday Telethon, December 1st at 7:00 PM.
 Check their website for more information.
 Giving Tuesday

 WOW Report: The NMJ indicates that they had some 3,100 guests participating in the Virtual Telethon and received $314,297.00 in donations...
 Excellent work.
 Thanks and blessings to all who took part.

 Although not offering a Telethon, Charitable donations can be made through the Charities Foundation of the Southern Masonic Jurisdiction.
 Visit their website: SRSMJ Charities